johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 We are not sure if this extension pulls its own weight.
 It depends on the usage patterns that end up most common, however we envision XPC to be a common use case where a single shared transport may be useful...
 In the current design a transport must always be passed explicitly to a distributed actor during initialization.

 We can imagine specific transports, or projects, which know that they only use a specific shared transport in the entire application, and may avoid this initialization boilerplate.
-This would be possibble if we tweak synthesis to allow and respect properties initialized in their field declarations, like this:
+This would be possible if we tweak synthesis to allow and respect properties initialized in their field declarations, like this:

 ```swift
 protocol XPCActor: DistributedActor {